 All four levels follow a similar format, although in the ninth grade course more time is spent on grammar and less on composition, with that balance gradually reversing up through twelfth grade.
 All courses have reference and study skills chapters that are not scheduled—it is up to you to determine if and when to use those chapters. however, occasionally a lesson includes an icon that points to a particular concept covered in one of these chapters in case you want to use that material.

-All lessons other than those for study and reference skills either begin or conclude with a composition assignment.
+All chapters other than those for study and reference skills either begin or conclude with a composition assignment.
 Within each chapter there are usually at least a few sections focused on particular concepts.
 Each section concludes with a summary of the concept, then a series of written exercises: "Practice the Skill," "Review the Skill," and "Use the Skill."
 Sometimes there is also a cumulative review.

 Chapter review quizzes are at the back of the student books, and their answer keys are in the teacher editions.
 You might find that the quizzes coupled with exercises and composition assignments provide you with adequate means to evaluate student progress without using the separate tests booklets.